-Ideally, you should normally avoid running updates that don't actually change the data in the record.
+Ideally, you should avoid running updates that don't actually change the data in the record.
 Redundant updates can cost considerable unnecessary time, especially if there are lots of indexes to alter, and space in dead rows that will eventually have to be vacuumed.
 However, detecting such situations in client code is not always easy, or even possible, and writing expressions to detect them can be error-prone.
 An alternative is to use

 suppress_redundant_updates_trigger function can be added to a table like this: